-For many it’s the ultimate goal, to make a living by working from home.
+For many, the ultimate goal is to make a living by working from home.
 Armed with a laptop and a desire to be your own boss, with the right help, support, and desire, you really can make a living without a job.

-Print on demand offers the perfect opportunity for you to make a living from your living room.
-So long as you get some basics right, put in the time and effort, you could be selling items from your online store in a matter of hours.
-This article will teach you how to launch your online store and join the e-commerce revolution in the right way.
+Print on Demand offers the perfect opportunity to make a living from home.
+If you get the basics right and put in the time and effort, you could sell items from your online store within hours.
+This article will teach you how to launch your online store and join the eCommerce revolution the right way.

-Opening an e-commerce store is a proven way to earn money online.
-For many people, it becomes a way to make a living and it’s also easy to give it a try – you can launch your first store for less than $100!
+Opening an eCommerce store is a proven way to earn money online.
+For many, it becomes a way to make a living, and it’s also easy to try – you can launch your first store for less than $100!

 Why Print on Demand (POD) Is the Perfect Way to Make a Living From Home

-There are multiple reasons why you might want to make a living from home.
-For some, it’s about spending more time with young children, for others it’s about creating a living without a 9-5 job.
-Whatever the reason, POD provides all the tools to make a successful business.
+There are multiple reasons why you may want to make a living from home.
+For some, it’s about spending more time with their children, for others, it’s about creating a living without a 9-5 job.
+Whatever the reason, POD provides all the tools to create a successful business.

-Let’s take a look at some key reasons why setting up your own POD store could be the fastest way to making money online, allowing you to make a comfortable living from home.
+Let’s look at some key reasons why setting up your POD store could be the fastest way to make money online, allowing you to earn a comfortable living from home.

 1. You’re the Master of Your Own Time

-For any business owner, the hours you put in very often outweigh those that you would have in a normal job.
-There is a big difference, however, your working on your own time.
-There are no hours to be logged, no minimum hour contracts, you are the master of your own time.
+For any business owner, the hours you put in often outweigh those with a normal job.
+There is a big difference, however, you’re working on your own time.
+There are no hours to be logged and no minimum-hour contracts – you are the master of your own time.
 For many, this is the biggest advantage and attraction for wanting to make a living from home.

-The way POD works, allows you to spend more time working on designs, and less time on paperwork and admin, perfect for anyone looking to make a living without a job.
+POD allows you to spend more time working on designs and less time on paperwork and admin, perfect for anyone looking to make a living without a job.

-2. Create Your Own Brand From Your Living Room
+2. Create Your Brand From Your Living Room

 With almost no start-up costs, creating your brand from home is one of the most rewarding ways to make a living.
-There is no inventory to hold, you can change and update designs with the click of a few buttons, all you need is your laptop (or smartphone).
-Imagine how nice it is to make a living with only your laptop while wearing slippers.
+There is no inventory to hold, and you can change and update designs with the click of a few buttons.
+All you need is your laptop or smartphone.
+Imagine how nice it is to make a living with only your computer while wearing slippers.

 What Is POD?

-In a nutshell, print on demand is an online business model where you outsource your production and shipping processes to a manufacturer of e-commerce goods.
-You sell products that are printed on “blanks” – blank t-shirts, mugs, bags and other merch.
-You upload your images to your partner’s app, add the product to your web store and split the profits for every sale.
+In a nutshell, Print on Demand is an online business model where you outsource your production and shipping processes to a manufacturer of eCommerce goods.
+You sell products printed on “blanks” – blank t-shirts, mugs, bags, and other merch.
+You upload your images to your partner’s app, add the product to your web store, and split the profits for every sale.

-When people buy your product, the orders are printed, packaged and delivered by your printing partner.
+When people buy your product, the orders are printed, packaged, and delivered by your Print Provider.
 You pay your supplier for their materials and work.
 What’s left is your profit.

 Let’s say you pay $9 for a t-shirt with your custom design on it.
 You list it on your website for $25.
-Someone buys it, your printing partner receives an order and fulfills it.
-You sold it for $25, paid $9 to the supplier and earned $16.
+Someone buys it, and your printing partner receives and fulfills the order.
+You sold it for $25, paid $9 to the supplier, and earned $16.

 Simple, Isn’t It?